WeCAN Rural Peer Learning Network Gatherings

 March 2025 • Arts, Culture, Creativity & Community

-Paige Olsen (Silver Valley Economic Development Corporation, Kellogg, Idaho) will kick off a conversation about about engaging arts, culture & creativity to strengthen community.
-Learn about projects happening in Kellogg, Idaho, and beyond—especially focused on ways to leverage empty buildings, partnerships, and craft for downtown renewal.
-Bring your own program examples, ideas and questions to share.
+Paige Olsen (Silver Valley Economic Development Corporation, Kellogg, Idaho) kicked off a conversation about about engaging arts, culture & creativity to strengthen community, talking about projects happening in Kellogg, Idaho, and beyond.

 February 2025 • Mental Health "Potluck" (recording here)